hurufu/prolog-all/README.md

     prologs -g foo -g bar file.pl
     prologs -p all -g foo,bar 'my file with spaces.pl'

+Read its help `prologs -h` for more options.

-The program is implemented in Make, that means that it support parallel execution out-of-the box.
-This will run `main` from `my_prject.pl` with Scryer and Trealla Prologs:
+The program is implemented in Make, that means that it supports parallel execution out-of-the box.
+This will run `main` from `my_prject.pl` with Scryer and Trealla Prologs simultaneously:

     prologs -p scryer -p trealla -j2 -O -g main -- my_project.pl

 You can use `remake(1)` to compare execution time of different implementations:

-    env MAKE=remake prologs -g run bench.pl
+    env MAKE=remake prologs -g run --profile bench.pl

-Read its help `prologs -h` for more options.
+Or alternatively in the futurue you would be able to use [biomake](https://github.com/evoldoers/biomake) to run your code on distributed cluster using queueing engine:

+    env MAKE=biomake prologs -g run bench.pl -j -Qpbs

 ## Currently working